-Though it’s often overshadowed by a handful of high profile neighborhoods that traditionally steal the spotlight, the East Long Beach Zaferia District is home to a rich and diverse history that’s being re-energized by a new wave of internationally inspired eateries, hipster boutiques, and craft cocktail joints.
-The area had its humble roots as a farming community and then became a stopover on the Pacific Electric Line.
-It became as a drinker’s haven during Long Beach’s dry era, was gradually modernized and then incorporated into Long Beach.
-In short, the Zaferia District is no stranger to change, progress, and transformation.
+Though it’s often overshadowed by a handful of high profile neighborhoods that steal the spotlight, the Zaferia District is home to a rich and diverse history.
+It’s currently being re-energized by a new wave of internationally inspired eateries, hipster boutiques, and craft cocktail joints.
+The area has humble roots as a farming community and later, a stopover on the Pacific Electric Line.
+It gradually modernized and was later it was incorporated into Long Beach.
+The Zaferia District has become one of Long Beach’s hippest and most exciting neighborhoods!

 The “Little Town” Comes of Age

 While many have searched for the origin of the district’s name, its roots point in several directions.
 Some researchers suggest the Zaferia Pass in Andalucía, Spain is the inspiration.
 Others cite R.H.
 Zaferia, a historic resident and school board member as a possible namesake.
-More likely than not however, Zaferia is simply a reference to a nickname in antiquated Spanish that roughly translates to “little town”- which is exactly how the district began.
+However, more likely than not, Zaferia is simply a reference to a nickname in antiquated Spanish.
+It roughly translates to “little town.”
+Exactly how the district began.

-Once a small village of farm hands from the nearby Rancho Los Alamitos, Zaferia was known for its patchwork landscape of mustard and sugar beet fields until Henry Huntington began laying track for his Electric Pacific Rail Road in the early 1900s.
-Soon “Zaferia Station,” on Anaheim Road and Redondo Avenue became a popular stop for the Red Cars, as the district’s bars and pool halls offered an opportunity to enjoy an alcoholic beverage outside of the then legally dry Long Beach city limits.
+Zaferia was once a small village of farmhands from the nearby Rancho Los Alamitos.
+It was known for its patchwork landscape of mustard and sugar beet fields.
+In the early 1900s, Henry Huntington began laying track for his Electric Pacific Rail Road.
+Soon “Zaferia Station,” on Anaheim Road and Redondo Avenue became a popular stop.
+Long Beach was legally dry at the time.
+So the Zaferia’s bars and pool halls offered an opportunity to enjoy an alcoholic beverage.

-The increase in commerce from the rail line vitalized the little town and in 1909 it added a fire department, in 1910 a post office, and in 1913 its first newspaper.
-The original Virginia Country Club, now the location of Recreation Park, added another layer of social stratification to the growing community and on Labor Day 1920, the Zaferia District was officially ushered into the city limits as East Long Beach.
-Flyers from the event called on residents to add a fresh layer of paint to their houses, plant palm and eucalyptus trees along the roads, and otherwise beautify the newly dubbed neighborhood.
-It’s an attitude of creativity and optimism which isn’t too far from the current vision of Zaferia trendsetters and business owners.
+The increase in commerce from the rail line vitalized the little town.
+In 1909 it added a fire department, a post office in 1910, and its first newspaper in 1913.
+The original Virginia Country Club, was located it was is now Recreation Park.
+But at the time, it was located in Zaferia.
+This added another layer of social stratification to the growing community.
+On Labor Day 1920, the Zaferia District was officially ushered into the city limits as East Long Beach.
+Flyers from the event called on residents to add a fresh layer of paint to their houses, plant palm and eucalyptus trees, and otherwise beautify the newly dubbed neighborhood.
+This attitude of creativity and optimism isn’t too far from the current vision of Zaferia trendsetters and business owners.

-An outing along East Anaheim Street invites you to explore the new boutiques, restaurants, bars, and coffee houses that have sprouted along the heart of the district.
-Grab one of the hand crafted coffee concoctions from Commodity on Coronado Street and browse the midcentury, repurposed material, and gloriously retro home decor wares of Urban Americana in Zaferia’s design district.
+An outing along East Anaheim Street allows you to explore new boutiques, restaurants, bars, and coffee houses that have popped up in the heart of the district.
+Grab a handcrafted coffee from Commodity on Coronado Street.
+Or, browse the midcentury, repurposed material, and gloriously retro home decor wares of Urban Americana in Zaferia’s design district.

-Check out all of the most current Zaferia District happenings at https://www.zaferia.org.
+Check out all of the most current Zaferia District happenings HERE.

 A Great Opportunity to Own

-The neighborhood features a mosaic of varied architectural styles with a mix of classic older homes, apartments, and multi unit housing.
+Zaferia features a mosaic of varied architectural styles.
+It has a mix of classic older homes, apartments, and multi-unit housing.
 Spanish style homes sit side by side with Craftsman bungalows, duplexes, and newer condos and apartment buildings.
-Many of the lots are 5,000 to 6,000 sq. ft., meaning many residents have nice sized back yards.
-As a result, Zaferia’s real estate market is the perfect place for a first time buyer to plant roots and join an up and coming community.
+Many of the lots are 5,000 to 6,000 square feet.
+So some residents have nice sized back yards.
+As a result, Zaferia’s real estate market is the perfect place for a first-time buyer.
+It grants the opportunity to plant roots and join an up and coming community.

-While a need for affordable housing was once a driving force for the neighborhood’s development, the district’s current aesthetic seeks to preserve the existing historic elements and build from those vintage ques.
-Close proximity to Recreation Park, Cal State Long Beach, and the rows of dining and entertainment along Anaheim Street add to the allure and accessibility of the Zaferia neighborhood and makes it one of the hidden gems of Long Beach real estate.
+The need for affordable housing was once a driving force for the neighborhood’s development.
+However, the Zaferia of today focuses on preserve existing historic elements and building from vintage cues.
+Close proximity to Recreation Park, Cal State Long Beach, and rows of dining and entertainment add to the allure and accessibility of the Zaferia.
+This makes it one of the hidden gems of Long Beach real estate.

 If you’re looking to own in this affordable, in-demand, and progressive community, let our team of experts help you discover what Zaferia has to offer!